wytseng/module1-challenge/README.md

-# Module 01 Challenge 01
+# Module 01 Challenge

 ## Description

-This project meets the requirements for Module 1 Challenge 1.
+This project meets the requirements for Module 01 Challenge.
 In this project, I refactored the based code by utilizing semantic elements, unifying classes to reduce redudant css code, adding alternative text to icons and images for accessibility, using an effective title, and commenting on css codes.

 ## Installation